NOAA-PMEL/OneArgo-R/README.md

 3. An Internet connection is needed to get the latest versions of index and Sprof files.
 4. Memory requirements depend on the number of profiles and variables that are simultaneously loaded into memory.

-## QUICK DEMO
+## QUICK DEMOS

-This <a href="demo_notebook.md">sample code</a> shows an example of selecting floats that match geographic and temporal limits and visualizing some of the data.
+The <a href="Tutorial_OneArgoR101_Github.md">sample code</a> in Tutorial_101 folder shows an example of selecting floats that match geographic and temporal limits and visualizing some of the data.
+The <a href="Tutorial_extended_nothebook_Github.md">sample code</a> in Tutorial_extended folder shows extended functionalities of the toolbox.

 ## INSTALLATION AND USE
 This repository can be cloned using the command line or GitHub Desktop.
 Or the files can be directly downloaded in zipped format.